2010 Cos d'Estournel, St Estèphe, Bordeaux

 Description

 Iconic.
 Inspirational.
 Electric.
 A sensory overload but not in an over-extracted, phony way – just in such a dense, pure and decadent sense.
 It’s massive but with a rapier-like precision of cool and eucalyptus-fresh Cabernet that takes your breath away.
-It has a very defined and ridiculously long finish, and I cannot wait to drink this in 15 years or so.
-A finer more Bordeaux-like perfection than 2009, it is quite humbling actually.
+It has a very defined and ridiculously long finish.
+A finer, more Bordeaux-like perfection than 2009, it is quite humbling, actually.
 Another ‘New First’ for the mere mortals like us.
-Cos d’Estournel 2010.

 wine at a glance